Employment Services Assessments

 This assessment helps us understand:

-Most appointments are in person at a service centre.
-In some cases, your appointment may be by phone or video conference.
+Generally, your appointment will be at your local service centre.
+In some cases, your appointment may take place by phone or video conference.

 If you don’t attend your appointment we may stop your payment.

-If you can’t attend your appointment, call us on the phone number we give you when we make the appointment.
+Call us if you can’t attend your appointment.
+You can call us on the same phone number we give you when we make the appointment.

-- have any special needs, for example, you prefer an assessor of a particular gender to interview you because of your cultural or religious beliefs
+- would like your assessor to be of a particular gender because of your cultural or religious beliefs

 What to bring